Fol Epi Organic Bread

 The Boule is available in a half kilo and one kilo size.

-Most Similar to an American sourdough with more balance in that we try to have the flavor of the grains forward complimented by the acidity resulting from the wild yeast fermentation.
+Some similarity to a sourdough with more balance in that we try to have the flavor of the grains forward complimented by the acidity resulting from the wild yeast fermentation.
 Delightful, chewy texture.

 Boule is a large round loaf ("miche").
 For centuries, French villages had communal ovens where the townsfolk would bring their dough to be baked, and the miches weighed from four to as much as twelve pounds.
 Such large loaves would feed a family for days or weeks, until the next baking day.